Audio: Listen to this post.

 Is that your Bible?” yells a reporter.

-“It’s Bible,” President Trump responds and hoists the book higher.
+“It’s a Bible,” President Trump responds and hoists the book higher.

 Scene 3.
 Inside the White House.
 A staffroom of Hope Hicks, Special Counselor to the President.
 Present two staffers, Amanda and Lauren.